renovatebot/renovate/docs/usage/user-stories/swissquote.md

 1. You can now enable Renovate and will receive a Pull Request to add a configuration file, **read this first PR carefully** as it will explain what kind of PRs you are going to receive and when
 1. Make sure to **pick a schedule**, otherwise you will receive PRs at any time of the day.
 Our team schedules all third party dependencies on the weekend, automatically merging when the tests pass and we investigate the failing ones on Monday morning
 1. **Group Pull Requests**, if every PR has to go through CI, it can become quite heavy, once most PRs succeed, you can start grouping minor and patch updates so that you get a single PR per repository.
 Investigating issues becomes a bit trickier because of that.
 To give you some numbers out of 90 repositories enabled with Renovate, we have on average 4 PRs to investigate per week.
 Everything else is automatically merged
-1. **Enable auto merging after some time**, make sure your tests are solid and that you won’t upgrade something that wasn’t tested and will break once in production.
+1. **Enable auto merging after some time**, make sure your tests are solid and that you won’t upgrade something that wasn’t tested and will break once in production

-## Is all this effort worth it ?
+## Is all this effort worth it?

 The short answer is yes !